MuhammedEl-Sayed/simpleBox/README.md

 Simple fix for the fucky performance interaction between R3F/Gesture.

 ## How it works/How to use
 You use this component with another 3D mesh object.
-With the props you pass, it creates a Compoundbody set of colliders and creates simple box (for now) meshes for detecting gestures.
-Feel free to get rid of the Cannon part if you have no need for it.
+With the props you pass, it creates simple boxes (for now) meshes from the collider array prop for detecting gestures.
 This way, way less needs to be calculated if you have a complex 3D mesh object and are applying gestures.

 ## What you need to pass